ablab/IsoQuant/README.md

 To provide aligned reads use one of the following options:

 `--bam`
-    Sorted and indexed BAM file(s); each file will be treated as a separate sample.
+    Sorted and indexed BAM file(s); a single GTF will be generated for all files.
+If multiple files are provided, expression tables with "per-file" columns will be computed.
+See more about [input data](#sec3.1).

 `--bam_list`
-    Text file with list of BAM files, one file per line, leave empty line between samples.
+    Text file with list of BAM files, one file per line, leave empty line between experiments.
+For each experiment IsoQuant will generate a individual GTF and count tables.
 You may also give an alias for each file specifying it after a colon (e.g. `/PATH/TO/file.bam:replicate1`).
-Use this option to obtain per-replicate expression table (see `--read_group` option).

 #### Using raw reads as an input:
 To provide read sequences use one of the following options:

 `--fastq`
-    Input FASTQ/FASTA file(s), can be gzipped; each file will be treated as a separate sample.
+    Input FASTQ/FASTA file(s), can be gzipped;  a single GTF will be generated for all files.
+If multiple files are provided, expression tables with "per-file" columns will be computed.
+See more about [input data](#sec3.1).

 `--fastq_list`
-    Text file with list of FASTQ/FASTA files (can be gzipped), one file per line, leave empty line between samples.
+    Text file with list of FASTQ/FASTA files (can be gzipped),  one file per line, leave empty line between experiments.
+For each experiment IsoQuant will generate a individual GTF and count tables.
 You may also give an alias for each file specifying it after a colon (e.g. `/PATH/TO/file.fastq:replicate1`).
-Use this option to obtain per-replicate expression table (see `--read_group` option).

 #### Other input options:
 `--stranded`